 “Microalga, like Chlorella and Spirulina are rich in bioactive compounds, such as polyphenols, terpenoids, carotenoids, and tocopherols, which have antibacterial, antiviral, antifungal, antioxidative, anti-inflammatory, and antitumor properties.”

 Chlorella is also nature's most powerful eliminator of heavy metal toxins from our bodies.
+(Blog: Adult Exposure to Lead).
 It might be surprising to know that we may have toxins like mercury, arsenic and lead in our system.
 We know that fish can contain alarming levels of mercury.
 And that arsenic has been found in irrigation water.
 The threats to our health also come from ordinary products in our homes - from beauty products (lipsticks and creams) to packaged foods.

 Eating well, exercising and staying away from highly processed foods, saturated fats and refined sugar is a great start to improving your overall health and wellbeing.
 But it may not be enough for some of us.
 During his last check-up, my partner’s doctor told him that his LDL (bad) cholesterol was slightly elevated.
 He was shocked – and angry - since, like me, he has been a vegan for years and naturally figured it was enough.
 Suffice it to say that we now have our Chlorella-laced lattes together a couple of times a week and he is looking forward to the results of his next blood cholesterol test!

 We are the kind of people who will try almost anything natural to improve our heath and overall well-being.
 And the more we research we have done on Chlorella the more we have found to like.
-Here is a list of some of the benefits of Chlorella:
+Here are some benefits:

 - Eliminates heavy metal toxins